OpenTechSchool/python-data-intro/core/csv.md

 We're going to do some processing of real-world data now, using freely available airline data sets from the [OpenFlights project](http://www.openflights.org/).

+**TIP:** As we're moving on from radishes to aircraft, now is a good time to start a new notebook in IPython Notebook (under File->New) to keep everything organised.
+Don't forget to save your old notebook!

 Visit the [OpenFlights data page](http://openflights.org/data.html) and download their airports data file - "airports.dat".
 This is a file in CSV format.

 Can you use this file to print all of the airport names for a particular country (say, Australia or Russia)?